rontech/CiciStorage/README.md

 ## About

-CiciStorage provides storage through REST interface.You can contruct your own online web sotrage service instead of Amazon S3 and other charged storage services.
+CiciStorage provides picture storage through REST interface.You can contruct your own online web sotrage service instead of Amazon S3 and other charged storage services.

 ## Background storage